Larry Hand: Professional football

 In December 1963, the Detroit Lions selected Hand as a "future selection" in the 10th round of the 1964 NFL draft.
 As a rookie in 1965, Hand share responsibility at the right defensive end position with Sam Williams.
 He appeared in all 14 games at defensive end for the Lions in the 1965, 1966, and 1967 seasons.
 On October 1, 1967, he scored his first NFL touchdown on an interception against Cardinals' quarterback Jim Hart.
 He had a total of two interceptions for touchdowns during the 1967 season.

 In September 1968, Hand sustained torn ligaments to his knee in the season opener, underwent surgery, and missed the remainder of the 1968 season.
 In 1969, he held out for the first two weeks of training camp, but re-signed with the Lions in late July.
 Hand returned to his position as the Lions' right defensive end, starting all 14 games during the 1969, 1970, 1971, 1972, and 1973 seasons.
 He had a 62-yard interception return for touchdown in 1970 and was selected as the defensive most valuable player for the 1972 Lions.
 In 1973, Hand again held out during the early weeks of training camp, finally signing a contract in early August.

 In 1974, Hand appeared in 13 games at defensive end for the Lions, eight as a starter.
 In 1975, the Lions moved Hand from his regular spot at right defensive end to right defensive tackle.
 He started all 14 games for the Lions at that position during the 1975 season and 10 more in 1976.
 In May 1975, he was honored with a ceremony in his hometown of Butler, New Jersey, in which he was presented with the key to the city.
 On November 14, 1976, in the 10th game of the season, Hand injured his knee against the New Orleans Saints and missed the remainder of the season.

 In April 1977, Hand tested the waters as a free agent and received an offer from the Houston Oilers.
 The Lions matched the Oilers' offer, and Hand returned to the Lions.
 He appeared in all 14 games for the Lions in 1977, but was not a starter.
 In August 1978, the Lions placed Hand on waivers, ending his NFL career.
 At the time of his retirement, Hand's 164 games with the Lions ranked fourth in franchise history behind Wayne Walker, Dick LeBeau, and Darris McCord.

-Later years
+Later life

 In the early 1980s, Hand moved to the Winston-Salem area in North Carolina.
 He worked for many years as a stock broker for E.F.
 Hutton and Co., Inc. and lived in the Winston-Salem area with his wife, Darlene.